 In order to get you started, here are a few guitar licks you should know.
 (In these examples, I’m assuming you know basic phrasing techniques like string bending and vibrato.
 If not, click on the link, and come to this lesson later.)

 All guitar licks in this lesson are coming from the A minor pentatonic scale.
 In Step 3, I will explain which scale you should use, where.

 Guitar lick 1:

 If you notice carefully, in the next lick, I’m using the same concept as above but I go from low notes to higher ones instead of the other way round.

 Guitar lick 2:

-In the following lick we’ll be playing something entirely differently.
-A pull off pattern is repeated three times in a row to end on a long note with vibrato on it.
+In the following lick, we’ll be playing something entirely different.
+A pull-off pattern is repeated three times in a row to end on a long note with vibrato on it.

 Guitar lick 3: